So, you have an apartment for rent but wonder what the best way would be to advertise it.

 The thing is that although you might get a free posting in many, your visibility will likely be suboptimal without paying additionally for advertising.

-So, below you will find a collection of the most well-known ones which I categorized in free and partially free.
+So, below you will find a collection of the most well-known ones which I categorized as free and partially free.

 4 Really Free Rental Property Portals